 Our mission is to develop internists who are:

-- destined to become leaders in primary care, academia, public health and/or health advocacy organizations.
+- Future leaders of primary care, academia, public health and/or health advocacy organizations

-The Osler Housestaff Training Program, world-renowned since its founding in 1889, is famous for its academic rigor, its esprit de corps, its focus on general medical wards and clinics, and its unwavering commitment to comprehensive care for the residents of East Baltimore.
+The Osler Medical Residency, world-renowned since its founding in 1889, is famous for its academic rigor, its esprit de corps, its focus on general medical wards and clinics, and its unwavering commitment to comprehensive care for the residents of East Baltimore.